 Susan M. Collins

 Sen. Collins currently is facing off against Democratic rising star and Speaker of the Maine House of Representatives Sara Gideon in this year’s closely watched election for the U.S. Senate.
-RespectAbility has contacted the Gideon campaign about completing our nonpartisan questionnaire multiple times via email and we currently are waiting to receive their response.
+Speaker Gideon recently answered the RespectAbility Disability Questionnaire and you can find her responses on our website here.

 RespectAbility is a nonprofit, nonpartisan organization that fights stigmas and advances opportunities so people with disabilities can fully participate in all aspects of their communities.
 RespectAbility does not rate or endorse candidates.
 View more coverage of 2020 candidates.